ivanvorobei/SPStorkController/README.md

 tableView.contentInset.top = self.navBar.height
 tableView.scrollIndicatorInsets.top = self.navBar.height

-tableView.contentInset.bottom = self.safeArea.bottom
+tableView.contentInset.bottom = self.safeAreaInsets.bottom
-tableView.scrollIndicatorInsets.bottom = self.safeArea.bottom
+tableView.scrollIndicatorInsets.bottom = self.safeAreaInsets.bottom
 ```

-Please, use also `SPStorkController.scrollViewDidScroll()` function in delegate for more intaractive with your collection or table view
+Please, use also `SPStorkController.scrollViewDidScroll()` function in delegate for more interactive with your collection or table view

-### Modal presentation
+### Modal presentation other controller

 If you want present modal controller on SPStorkController, please, set: